1009 “me gusta”

 April - Planting out of vegetables, preparing vegetable orders

 May - September: Our busiest months.
+Be prepared for some hard work!
 Planting, weeding, harvesting, preparing big vegetable orders.

 October - December: Similar to January to March

 For the average volunteer coming here it will be hard, it will be a challenge, not all days will be equally comfortable, but the body will adjust.
 We had some people showing up with back problems, or almost no strength at all in the lower back, this never really works out.
 We are patient people here, and never go hard on the newcomers; but if you feel you're not motivated to sweat a little, if you feel that you might not have the back for the job; then please be honest with yourself and think about whether you'd consider yourself a fit volunteer for this job, and most importantly whether this will be a nice and comfortable experience for you.
 If we find you to be physically incapable of performing the agricultural tasks, or in lack of motivation to do so, we will reserve the right to end the volunteering agreement.

 We have two single rooms, one twin room and two large dormitory rooms which can fit up to 6 people in each room.
 These rooms are split male/female.